happyjimbo/Cpp-Shooty-McShootface/README.md

     - **Smart Pointers**: Used in non-critical areas like `Game` and `StateHandler` for clarity.
     - **Raw Pointers**: Leveraged in performance-sensitive parts like the object pool, following RAII principles for manual memory control.
 - **Template-Based Object Pool**: Designed a template-based object pool to minimize heap allocations and improve runtime performance.
+- **Memory and FPS Graphs**: Utilising a `circular buffer`, these graphs give a high level look at the stats in Editor Mode.

 ### Data Management
 - **Serialization & Deserialization**: